kingluddite/web-dev-notes/js/express/05-more-with-jade.md

 `res.render('blog', XXX);`

-currently our data in in an object but usually in JavaScript when a method iterates through a data type, that data type should be an array.
+currently our data is in an object but usually in JavaScript when a method iterates through a data type, that data type should be an array.

 ## Use Debugger to show how to convert an Object into an array